KrzysztofKowalczyk/vertx-client-builder-poc/readme.md

 Same for returning RxJava Single, CompletableFuture etc. RxJava observable should work nice with multipart post.

 What next:
+- Split rx out of main code
+  - Start moving stuff to Java
+  - Move rx code to specific class - create FutureExecutor, RxExecutor etc
+  - ?
+Provide builder with parametrised return type for with\* methods ?
+  - ?
+RxBuilder as extension of main builder ?
+- Support 3 stages, so one can construct client and then for the same client use different return types (String).
+Maybe getHttpClient() would be enough.
 - Check how it would look like if we provide Vert.x at the end not at the start of building?
-- Support for async body - post("/", futureBody)
-- Support for RxJava Single
-- Support for multipart request taking Observable
-- Support 3 stages?
-So one can construct client and then for the same client use different return types (String).
-Maybe getHttpClient() would be enough.

 Language specific (Groovy) ?:
 - Support map - typical for dynamic groovy